CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	![](img/Installer_HTTPS_port.png)

 	- Self-signed certificate using the installer
+		- If utilizing CIS-CAT Pro Assessor API to import reports to Dashboard, see the `Configuration Options` section of this guide to learn about ignoring SSL warnings

 		![](img/Installer_HTTPS_SelfSign.png)

 	- Existing organization certificate
 		- Certificates must be in *.p12 or *.jks format
+		- - Ensure the certificate is added to the java trust store so that it is not necessary to ignore SSL warnings (see `HTTPS Communication Protocol - Ensuring Trust`)

 		![](img/Installer_HTTPS_OrgCert.png)